marthag0311/Projects/Data Analysis Projects/SQL Sales Exploratory Data Analysis (EDA)/README.md

 # Data Warehouse and Analytics Project

-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project demonstrates the design and development of a SQL-based sales data warehouse and analytics solution, from centralizing and structuring business data to assessing financial performance and generating actionable insights to support decision-making.

 ## Project Overview